senz/photos-of-me/README.md

 This repository was forked from https://github.com/jcontini/facebook-photos-download.

-This tool allows you to download all your "photos of you" from Facebook.
+This tool allows you to download all "photos of you" from Facebook (and videos too!).
 Photos are populated with EXIF data to preserve dates, captions and uploader name.

 ## Installation